Vyral/jeff-riber/_posts/2020-11-02-what-are-my-top-5-tips-for-dealing-with-multiple-offers.md

 **4\.
 Plan the response.** Once you receive all your offers and analyze the price and terms of each to figure out which is the best offer for your situation, it’s time to…

 **5\.
 Negotiate.** Many sellers think you just have to pick the highest-priced offer.
 Inevitably, there is not always a clear winner when many bidders are involved.
-One offer could have a higher price but come with contingency.
-You can go back to this buyer and let them know you like their offer, but won’t accept it without the contingency, for example.
+One offer could have a higher price but come with a contingency.
+You can go back to this buyer and let them know you like their offer, but won’t accept it with the contingency, for example.

 These are my best tips for navigating this crazy market as a seller.
 If you need more advice or have any real estate questions I can answer, don’t hesitate to reach out via phone or email.
 I look forward to hearing from you soon.